 1. Training 2.
 Staying Hydration 3.
 Staying Fueled 4.
 Proper Pacing

 Running a 100 is like nothing you have ever done.
 There are no comparisons.
 You will probably find that a 50 mile race is much more difficult than a 50K or marathon.
-For one thing, the average runner will be on the trail anywhere from 10 to 14 hours.
+For one thing, the average runner will be on the trail anywhere from 8 to 12 hours in a 50 Mile race.
 That is a long time to run.
 Staying fueled and hydrated becomes a critical issue.
 You may have serious bouts of fatigue, cramps, stomach distress or just loose the will to go on.
-But there is a rule in ultrarunning.
+There is a rule in ultrarunning.
 Always remember it, "Just Keep Moving."
 That is the key to finishing.
-There is another quote that should always follow, "just keep moving," it is, "The Pain Will Pass".
-Remember these.
+There is another quote that should also be remembered, "The Pain Will Pass".
+Remember these two sayings.
 They make a good mantra.

 Go to this link for training guidelines: